christopherrons/christopherrons/README.md

 # Profile

 Since August 2020 I have been working as software developer within the financial industry.
-The projects I create on my `Github` vary from small simulations to large scale distributed system which I deploy and monitor in my `Homelab`.
+The projects I create on my `Github` vary from small simulations to large scale distributed systems which I deploy and monitor in my `Homelab`.
 Most of the code is done in `Java`, as this is what I use professionally, but also some `Python` and `C++`.

 I create these projects because I enjoy testing new technologies and improving my code design and architecture while